VirgilSecurity/virgil-crypto-c/docs/c_module.md

     Type without any modifiers.
 The type attribute is required.

 type_is:
-    Define nature of the instance type.
-The type_is attribute is optional.
-    Its default value is "primitive".
-It can take one of the following
+    Define type kind.
+The type_is attribute is required.
+It can take one of the following values:
-    values:

 Value: Meaning:
-primitive: Instance of a primitive type.
-string: Instance of a string.
-callback: Instance of a callback.
-class: Instance of an object.
-enum: Instance of an enum.
+primitive: Type is primitive.
+class: Type is class.
+callback: Type is class.
+any: Any type.

 accessed_by:
     Defines how instance is accessed.
 The accessed_by attribute is optional.